certainlyakey/polylang-acf-relationship-flags/README.md

-# polylang-acf-relationship-flags
+# ACF + Polylang relationship flags

-Adds a tiny flag image corresponding to post/term language in ACF relationship and taxonomy fields
+Adds a tiny flag image corresponding to post/term language in ACF relationship and taxonomy fields.